cortexlogic/git-sync/README.md

 # Git Sync

-A GitHub Action for syncing between two independent repositories using **force push**.
+A GitHub Action for syncing between two independent repositories (and independent accounts) using **force push**.
+The modification from forked repo is to enable this to happen between seperate accounts.

 ## Features